cilliagustin/projectportfolio3/README.md

     Add image of main menu

 ## UX
-The app runs in the Heroku terminal and consists of three menus:
+The app runs in the [Heroku](https://www.heroku.com) terminal and consists of three menus:
 * Main menu: The landing page and where the user can go to the other two menus.
 * Information menu: Here the user can either get more information on the game (history and rules of the sudoku) or get more information on the app (How to enter a puzzle and get the correct solution).
 * Solving menu: This is where the user enters the puzzle and gets the solution.

-Although running the app on a terminal has certain limitations regarding the user experience, colors (imported via colorama), titles created with ascii code, and effects were used to engage the user and catch their attention.
+Although running the app on a terminal has certain limitations regarding the user experience, colors (imported via [colorama](https://pypi.org/project/colorama/)), titles created with ASCII code, and effects were used to engage the user and catch their attention.

 ### User Stories
 * As a user, I want to intuitively navigate through the application.
 * As a user, I want to understand the value the application gives me.